The Best Things to See in Bali

 In Ubud, there is a luwak coffee plantation where you can meet civets, see how the coffee is produced and taste different coffee flavours.
 In addition, you can try a Bali swing in the middle of the lush jungle.

 We visited Luwak Coffee Plantation on our Ubud tour.
-We had perfect timing: the sky was cloudy, but it was not rainy yet.
+We had perfect timing: the sky was cloudy, but it was not raining yet.
 First, we met civets and saw how coffee was produced.
 After that, we tried a Bali Swing in the jungle.
 After the exciting swing rides, it was time for complimentary coffee and tea tasting.
 We paid a little extra to try luwak coffee.
 It had started raining then, so it was the perfect time to do some coffee shopping at the plantation's store.

-The visit and a guide to Luwak Coffee Plantation were free.
+The visit and a guide to the Luwak Coffee Plantation were free.
 Trying Bali Swing, tasting luwak coffee, and shopping were the paid services.

 - Location: Ubud